 a mesh STA that has dot11MCCAActivated true and a nonzero RAV timer value, (#1501)and the backoff counter has a value of 0 for that AC.

-The transmission of the MPDU in the final PPDU transmitted by the TXOP holder during the TXOP for that AC has completed and the TXNAV timer has expired, and the AC was a primary AC.
+The transmission of the MPDU in the final PPDU transmitted by the TXOP holder during the TXOP for that AC has completed and/or the TXNAV timer has expired, whichever is shorter, and the AC was a primary AC.
 (See 10.23.2.7 (Sharing an EDCA TXOP)).

+NOTE: The transmission of the MPDU in the final PPDU during the TXOP is subject to the TXOP limit (see

+10.23.2.9 TXOP limits)

 The transmission of an MPDU in the initial PPDU of a TXOP fails, as defined in this subclause, and the AC was a primary AC.